 End of Year Ceremony 2017

-Staff, students, family members and other guests celebrated another successful year during CERAH’s Academic Year End Ceremony on Wednesday 28th June at the Jacques-Freymond Auditorium.
+Staff, students, family members and other guests celebrated during CERAH’s Academic Year End Ceremony on Wednesday 28th June at the Jacques-Freymond Auditorium Geneva.

-The speech was also joined by Sophie Huber Kodbaye, Director of the Centre for Continuing and Distance Education at the University of Geneva where she reflected on the learning skills of our students and ask them to leverage and continue grooming their skills, because from today CERAH’s students are fully equipped to face all kind of clouds.
+The ceremony was also joined by Sophie Huber Kodbaye, Director of the Centre for Continuing and Distance Education at the University of Geneva, who offered our students a very poetic comparison: "Every cloud has a silver lining and CERAH students are those silver linings".
+She asked the students to further leverage their skills, because from that day CERAH’s students were fully equipped to face all kind of clouds.

-Last but not least, few words from Gilles Carbonnier, President of CERAH Board and Representative of the Graduate Insitute of International and Development Studies.
-Four of our students submitted their dissertation in advance and received their diploma by Gilles Carbonnier, the remaining students have to submit their dissertation in August.
+Last but not least, Prof Gilles Carbonnier, President of CERAH Board and Representative of the Graduate Insitute of International and Development Studies took the stage to address the audience before proceeding with the formal hand-over of the diplomas.
+Most Master's students will submit their dissertations in August and graduate in September.
+However, 4 of our students had submitted their dissertations in advance and proudly received their diploma:

-- Emmanuelle Schena, Le rôle des femmes dans l’action humanitaire: Revue historique et perspectives contemporaines
+dissertation title: Le rôle des femmes dans l’action humanitaire - Revue historique et perspectives contemporaines

-The ceremony ended with a cocktail diner and a balloon release session, where guests wrote a message to the world, all in the hope of touching the heart of someone.
+The ceremony ended with a cocktail diner and a balloon release.
+Guests had written their personal "message to the world", all in the hope of touching the heart of someone.